s-gbz/grilborzer.github.io/_posts/2020-02-06-review-the-lodge.md

 You might see a fundamental struggle here.
 The solution is **subverting expectations**.

-## Playing on audiences expectations
+## Playing on audiences' expectations
-> As a filmmaker you need to understand your audiences expectations in order to subvert them.
+> As a filmmaker you need to understand your audiences' expectations in order to subvert them.

 The successful execution of this concept is what made me gasp, fear and love The Lodge.
 We fear what we don't see and expect *something* to happen.